 - Folate deficiency.
 Those with inadequate dietary intake of folate as well as those with the MTHFR gene mutation are at risk of having methylfolate deficiency (methylfolate is the active form the body uses).

 - B12 deficiency.
-Vegetarians and vegans are at high risk as well as those with poor gut function.
-Good gut function is essential for Vitamin B12 absorption.
+Vegetarians and vegans are at high risk as well as those with poor gut function that can’t absorb B12.

 - People with renal impairment can have elevated levels of homocysteine due to poor excretion of protein.